vecel/note/README.md

 ```

 >
-> **Attention:** As you can see COMPLETED status is white here, it is because of markdown styling.
+> **Note:** As you can see COMPLETED status is white here, it is because of markdown styling.
 You should see it as bold, green text.
 Tags should be violet in your console.
 >

 You can also list notes with tag filter by specyfing `note list -t tag`. `list` command allows you to list all tags or statuses in your repository.
 To do so, run `note list -T` for tags and `note list -S` for statuses.